 I can only thank my Lord Jesus that He has saved me in spite of my sinfulness.
 I deserve nothing but judgment.
 He has given me everything in Him.

 In my opinion, Christians need to see this film.
 It will give them a far greater appreciation for what Christ went through and how much His love carried Him through this incredible ordeal as well has kept Him there to endure it on our behalf.
 Also, it helps prepare them to speak to any unbelievers who may have seen this movie and might have questions about the full meaning of Christ's sacrifice that took away the sins of the world.

 A wake-up call for the Christian Church

-Though the movie was superbly delivered, there were, unfortunately, Catholic traditions interspersed throughout it.
-I can see why some Christians would complain, but if they are going to complain, then they should also support Christian filmmakers.
-It is far easier to point fingers than to do something about it.
-Nevertheless, it was disturbing to me to see Madonna poses, "nods" given to Mary adoration, and Catholic traditions.
+Though the movie was superbly delivered, there were, unfortunately, catholic traditions interspersed throughout it.
+I can see why some Christians would complain.
+But, if they are going to complain then they should also support Christian filmmakers.
+It is far easier to point fingers than do something about it.
+Nevertheless, it was disturbing to me to see Madonna poses, and "nods" given to Mary adoration, and Catholic traditions.
 I did not like that.
 But what do you expect from a Catholic authored movie?
-I would say that if we want it done right, the Christian church needs to unite (instead of fracturing into self-absorbed, bickering denominations) and pool their efforts to produce movies on superb levels of quality and not the mediocre stuff so often offered by the Christian community.
+I would say that if we want it done right, the Christian church needs to unite (instead of fracturing into self-absorbed, bickering denominations) and pool their efforts and produce movies on superb levels of quality and not the mediocre stuff so often offered by the Christian community.

 Do the Catholic traditions ruin the power of the movie?
 In my opinion, no they do not.
 The fact of Christ's crucifixion is far too powerful a reality to be undermined by Catholic traditions.